bradhannah/Ultima5ReduxGo/docs/CODING_CONVENTIONS_DIALOGUE.md

 ## Implementation patterns & helpers

+### NEW: Linear System Patterns
+- Use helper functions to:
+  - Create percent-based placements and compute pixel rectangles for drawing.
+  - Build ConversationResponse objects with accumulated output text and input requirements.
+  - Implement ActionCallbacks interface methods for clean separation between conversation logic and game actions.
+- Keep UI and conversation engine decoupled:
+  - LinearConversationEngine only processes TalkCommands and returns responses; it never directly renders.
+  - UI widgets handle ConversationResponse objects and call engine methods (Start, ProcessInput).
+  - Game actions are handled through ActionCallbacks interface, keeping conversation logic separate from game state.

+### OLD: Channel-Based Patterns (TO BE CONVERTED)
 - Use helper functions to:
   - Create percent-based placements and compute pixel rectangles for drawing.
   - Enqueue strings and formatted strings to the conversation/channel rather than directly drawing text in interpreter code.